jlecomte/ascom-oag-focuser/README.md

 * For the microcontroller, here are a few options:
   * You can use the [Seeeduino XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html).
 It costs only $5 US if you purchase it directly from Seeed Studio, but be prepared to wait a long time for it to ship to your house!
 You can also get it a lot faster from Amazon, but you will pay 2 to 3 times as much!
 Also, you will need to power the stepper motor using a separate power supply, or some internal battery...
   * Another option is to use a [PD Micro](https://www.crowdsupply.com/ryan-ma/pd-micro).
 At $30 US, it is a significantly more expensive unit, but it allows powering the stepper motor from the USB cable.
 I like the idea of reducing the number of cables I have to deal with, and not having to worry about charging an internal battery, so this is the option that I have chosen for myself.
+  * Yet another option is Digispark's ATTiny85 board (get a clone since Digispark no longer sells it).
+They usually cost around $4 US each.
   * And of course, you can use any Arduino-compatible board, so if you have an Arduino Nano laying around, feel free to use that!
 * ULN2003 Darlington transistor array to control the stepper motor using the Arduino's digital I/O pins.
 * 28BYJ-48 stepper motor — I picked a model that is rated for 12V, but you can also use the standard 5V model.